 I really enjoy sharing the elements of genealogy research with others!
-All of my lectures can be presented virtually via webinar and in person when it is safe to gather again in groups.
+All of my lectures can be presented virtually via webinar and in person.
 Below is a sampling of lecture topics.
-I am always developing new presentations and would be happy to discuss creating a program that fits the needs and interest of your group.
+I am always developing new presentations and would be happy to discuss creating a program that fits the needs and interests of your group.
 If your genealogical society, library or group is interested in a lecture, please contact me to discuss topics, fees and availability.
 To see where I will be speaking in 2023, check out the list of Upcoming Lectures.

 Before Facebook and Twitter, the local paper was the place to get the scoop on your neighbors.
 Historical newspapers are indispensable to genealogy research and learning about your ancestors and their community.
 This program will highlight the importance of this resource as well as the range of details that can be discovered, including how and where to access digitized newspapers, plus search techniques and tips.